P.PLAILLY / E.DAYNES / SCIENCE PHOTO LIBRARY P.PLAILLY / E.DAYNES / SCIENCE PHOTO LIBRARY

 This image may not be used in any context outside of mainstream science without the express permission of Atelier Daynes.
 Permission must be cleared for use by museums, in exhibitions, private use and front covers.
 No use in articles about Elisabeth Daynes or the Atelier Daynes.

 Homo georgicus model.
-Reconstruction of a specimen of Homo georgicus.
+Reconstruction of a female specimen of Homo georgicus.
 This hominin, sometimes classified as Homo erectus georgicus, lived during the Pleistocene era.
 Fossils dating from around 1.8 million years ago were found in 1999 and 2001 at the Dmanisi archaeological site in Georgia.
 It is believed to have been the first of the hominins to have settled in Europe.
 Their remains show that they had small brains and that the male of the species was much larger than the female.
+This model is based on the fossil skull D2700.
 Reconstruction by the Daynes Studio, Paris, France.

 Model release not required.
 Property release not required.